 Hopefully, I will finish my Prince2 Foundation and Practitioner certification run winter 21/22.
 I should say I am working towards a PMP, but I am not really motivated to do CV fodder like this; I’ve seen so many paper PMPs, I lost faith in the certification.

 Places I’ve worked

-B efore I decided to take a break from consulting in 2012, I decided to be my own boss for a while.
-I spent 2012 to 16 running my own company, Northern-Studios, full-time.
-I returned to consulting in 2016 when I was invited onto AMD’s Radeon ProRender team, Where I worked until summer 2018 as a technical artist/technical project manager.
-I was then invited to the French UV mapping startup Rizom-Lab, where I currently contract as Product Manager.
-Before spending a few years in 3D technology, I have been lucky to work in many exciting places, from startups to full-blown telecom giants.
+I’ve never been a career chaser.
+All I ever want, and wanted to do, is to run teams and create or run things from browsers to databases to 3D software.
+In 2012, after finishing my gig at EVRY in June, I decided to be my own boss for a while.
+So I spent 2012 to 16 running my own company, Northern-Studios, full-time.
+I returned to consulting in 2016 when I was invited onto AMD’s Radeon ProRender team, where I worked until summer 2018 as a technical artist/technical project manager.
+I was then asked to join the French UV mapping startup Rizom-Lab, where I currently contract in my first gig as Product Manager, where I have consistently, and majorly contributed to increasing our profit margin each year.

 Things that matter to me

-I‘m passionate about what I do, be it my renders, writing or software projects.
+‘m passionate about what I do, be it my renders, writing or software projects.
 Sometimes a little too much.
-Sometimes I pull too many hours and fret too much, but I believe that you do need that spark, that something that fuels you, to do a good job
+Sometimes I pull too many hours and fret too much, but I believe that you do need that spark, that something that fuels and drives you to do a good job

 Behaviour is truth

-LLike everybody else, I have family and friends who mean the world to me, and with whom I love to spend time, regardless of whether it’s over a good, homecooked meal, or out and about, just hanging out.
-This matters to me – I firmly believe behaviour is truth, and it’s not how you feel that matters, but how you behave.
-And regardless of whether it’s work or play, one of its tenets is that you make an effort for your team or make time for the people and things in your life that matter.
+Like everybody else, I have family and friends who mean the world to me and with whom I love to spend time, regardless of whether it’s over a good, homecooked meal or out and about, just hanging out.
+This matters to me.
+I am the kind of person who shows care by doing, ironically not always being good with words.
+I firmly believe behaviour is truth, and it’s not how you feel or what you say that matters, but how you behave.

 Likes and Dislikes